 Remember that ghostwriting in book publishing is a common practice.
 Like with most things in real life, if you're doing it for the right reasons, you'll be fine.

 There are others ways to lessen the impact of ethics in ghostwriting.
 You can choose to co-write the piece, using the author's writing skills and your knowledge to work together.
 Of course, you can also credit the ghostwriter if desired.
 Many individuals choose to include "as told to" as a sort of credit to the ghostwriter.
 This is one way to produce a high-quality piece without the ethical pitfalls.

 There is an ethical drawback to hiring ghostwriters for some businesses, but it can be avoided by being honest and realistic.
 You’ll need to decide what type of content you want to produce and for what industry.
-By putting time and careful thought into your decision, you can decide if a ghostwriter is a good fit for your business.
+By putting time and careful thought into your decision, you can decide if a ghostwriter is a good fit for your business or when it comes to writing your own book.
 They can help free up your time and allow you to focus on other tasks.
 When done ethically, hiring a ghostwriter can boost sales and increase conversions for businesses.